Russ-Holloway/CoPA/scripts/readme.md

 ## Optional: Add vector embeddings
 Azure Cognitive Search supports vector search in public preview.
 See [the docs](https://learn.microsoft.com/en-us/azure/search/vector-search-overview) for more information.

-To add vectors to your index, you will first need an [Azure OpenAI resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) with an [Ada embedding model deployment](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#embeddings-models).
-The `text-embedding-ada-002` model is supported.
+To add vectors to your index, you will first need an [Azure OpenAI resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) with an [embedding model deployment](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#embeddings-models).
+The `text-embedding-3-small` model is supported.

 - Get the endpoint for embedding model deployment.
-The endpoint will generally be of the format `https://<azure openai resource name>.openai.azure.com/openai/deployments/<ada deployment name>/embeddings?api-version=2023-06-01-preview`.
+The endpoint will generally be of the format `https://<azure openai resource name>.openai.azure.com/openai/deployments/<embedding deployment name>/embeddings?api-version=2024-06-01`.
 - Run the data preparation script, passing in your config file and the embedding endpoint and key as extra arguments:

       `python data_preparation.py --config config.json --embedding-model-endpoint "<embedding endpoint>"`